ontology-tools/onto-spread-ed/development.md

-# ROSE 🌹 Resourceful Ontology Spreadsheet Editor
+# Ontology Spreadsheet Editor

-ROSE is a python based web platform for editing OWL ontologies as Excel Sheets.
+The ontology spreadsheet editor is a python based web platform for editing OWL ontologies as Excel Sheets.

 ## Development